raspberrypilearning/comic-character/en/step_3.md

 ### Superhero 'origin story' section

-Next, users will describe their superhero's origin story!
+Next, the user will describe their superhero's origin story!

 --- task ---